Redotola/Programacion-Dinamica-Estocastica-con-Python/README.md

 The stochastic programming allows introduction to aleatory in our programs to create simulations that allow solve other kinds of problems

+# Stadistic Inference

+With the simulations we can calculate the probabilities of complex events knowin the probabilities of simple events

+The stadistic inference techniques allow us infer the properties of a poblation from a random sample